ObeoNetwork/GraphicalServerProtocol/specification.md

 ### Sprotty element types

-Actions refer to elements in the diagram via an `elementId`.
-However, a few actions actually need to transfer the diagram.
-Therefore, the diagram needs to be represented as a serializable `SModelRootSchema`.
+Actions refer to elements in the graphical model via an `elementId`.
+However, a few actions actually need to transfer the graphical model.
+Therefore, the graphical model needs to be represented as a serializable `SModelRootSchema`.

 ```typescript
 interface SModelRootSchema extends SModelElementSchema {